Have you struggled to find a riding helmet that doesn’t feel tight on the sides?

 Charles Owen is committed to ensuring that our helmets comfortably fit every horse rider, regardless of head shape and size, because a helmet is only safe if it properly fits your head.

 After many years of research, today we offer a wider variety of sizing that caters for riders with rounder shaped heads.

-Unlike most other helmet brands which rely on adjustable or broad size ranges, Charles Owen sizing is very specific because that ensures the safest and most comfortable fit.
+Charles Owen sizing is typically very specific because that ensures the safest and most comfortable fit.